circleci/circleci-docs/jekyll/_cci2/dynamic-config.md

 CircleCI experience and save your team both time and money.

 CircleCI's dynamic configuration feature uses a `setup workflow` configuration.
-A `setup workflow` can contain jobs that `setup` children pipelines through computed pipeline parameters, or by generating followup pipelines via pre-existing scripts.
+A `setup workflow` can contain jobs that `setup` children pipelines through computed pipeline parameters, or by generating follow-up pipelines via pre-existing scripts.
 These computed pipeline parameters and/or generated `config.yaml` files can then be passed into an additional `config.yaml` that potentially exists in outside directories.